Kopi Luwak – Coffee From Cat Poo

 An example of the Kopi Luwak Coffee beans are shown below.
 The light coloured coffee beans are the cleaned product, whilst the dark coloured beans are the result of some light roasting.

-Kopi Luwak Coffee Beans Kopi Luwak Coffee From Cat Poo
+Kopi Luwak Coffee - Beans

 The Rollaas Cafe in Surabaya serves Kopi Luwak, and this is where I had my chance to try it.
 The staff there were very helpful and informative, and I had an in-depth chat with the owner, Anton.